Professional help with day-to-day challenges or other crises, including:

 Adapted from MindfulNYU

 This playlist tries to capture the diversity of NYU Abu Dhabi, including songs evoking the regional Arabic language and culture while also inclusive of the NYUAD community's global influences.
 Selected by Lauren Kata and Taylor Hixson.
-Lauren is an Archivist in NYU Abu Dhabi's Archives and Special Collections and Taylor is the Librarian for Geospatial Data Services at NYU Abu Dhabi Library.
+Lauren is an Archivist in NYU Abu Dhabi's Archives and Special Collections and Taylor was the Librarian for Geospatial Data Services at NYU Abu Dhabi Library.

 Need some study motivation?
 Enjoy these instrumental hip-hop beats that include familiar favorites and hopefully some new favorites too.
 Selected by Giana Ricci, Librarian for the Fine Arts at NYU's Bobst Library.
 Instrumental hip-hop beats are the backdrop to her workdays.